-An annual herb. all parts of the plant are edible, but the fresh leaves and the dried seeds are the parts most traditionally used in cooking.
+Cilantro/Coriander (Coriandrum sativum) is a fast-growing annual herb where every part is edible, but the fresh leaves and stems (known as cilantro in North America) and the dried seeds (coriander) are the parts most used in cooking.

 top of page